Edge-AI-Image-Classification/EdgeAI_VisionPipeline/README.md

 *(Make sure you are in the conda environment so packages are installed there.)*

 > **GPU/CUDA Note**
 > If you’re running on **GPU** and want CUDA acceleration, ensure your **PyTorch** install is compatible with your installed CUDA driver.
-You might do:
+You can use the command:
 > ```bash
 > conda install pytorch torchvision cudatoolkit=<version> -c pytorch
 > ```